ragumz/udacity-react-project01-myreads/README.md

 ## Search Page

-The search page (\search) contains almost the same new features explained on the Main Page section, besides the required features asked for the project.
+The search page ('\search') contains almost the same new features explained on the Main Page section, besides the required features asked for the project.
 When cleaning the query text all the search book result will be clear, just as asked.
 Books without thumbnail images or authors are carefully treated.
 On the search page that the REST web service to search books by author or title is called and passed as props callback to child components.

 Some new features added are: